speeduino/wiki.js/Installing_Firmware.md

 ### Older firmware releases

-If required, older firmware releases and details can be found at [Firmware History](Firmware_History "wikilink")
+If required, older firmware releases and details can be found at [/en/Firmware_History](Firmware_History "wikilink")

 ### Verifying Firmware

-The firmware is now loaded onto your board and you are now able to move onto [Connecting to TunerStudio](Connecting_to_TunerStudio "wikilink").
+The firmware is now loaded onto your board and you are now able to move onto [/en/Connecting to TunerStudio](Connecting_to_TunerStudio "wikilink").

 Optionally, you may perform a manual verification of the firmware by using the Arduino IDE's Serial Monitor.
 This can be started by selecting 'Serial Monitor' from the Tools menu.